-When the authorized treating physician has released the employee to return to work with restrictions or limitations as required by O.C.G.A. § 34-9-104(a) and the injury is not catastrophic, the insurer/self-insurer may complete Form WC-104.
-The Form WC-104 must be filed with the Board and served on the employee and their counsel, if represented, within 60 days of the release to return to restricted work by the authorized treating physician.
+When the authorized treating physician has released the employee to return to work with restrictions or limitations as required by O.C.G.A. §34-9-104(a) and the injury is not catastrophic, the insurer/self-insurer must complete Form WC-104 (do not send a copy of the WC-104 to the Board at this time).
+The Form WC-104 must be received by the employee or by counsel for the employee within 60 days of the release to return to restricted work by the authorized treating physician.
 If the employee has not returned to work within 52 consecutive weeks or 78 aggregate weeks, the insurer/self-insurer are authorized to file a Form WC-2 and a copy of Form WC-104 to change weekly disability benefits from temporary total to temporary partial disability.
 Section B.5 on Form WC-2 must specify that the employee's injury is not catastrophic.